DataScientest-Studio/Template_MLOps_accidents/README.md

 Clone this repository and run:

 ```
-DOCKER_BUILDKIT=1 docker-compose up -d --force-recreate
+DOCKER_BUILDKIT=1 docker-compose up -d
 ```

-In case you do not want to access to the Docker Hub [roadaccidentsmlops24]](https://hub.docker.com/repositories/roadaccidentsmlops24), you will have to build the Docker Images manually:
+In case you do not want to access to the Docker Hub [roadaccidentsmlops24]](https://hub.docker.com/repositories/roadaccidentsmlops24), you will have to build the Docker Images manually.
+Please refer to the individual `README.md` files of `python-packages` on how to do so.

 # 📝 TODO List / Remaining Items